 The crafter’s best friend, the hot glue gun, has more uses than you could shake a stick at.
-They’re versatile, convenient, and can create seriously strong bonds between a wide range of materials.
+It’s versatile, convenient, and can create seriously strong bonds between a wide range of materials.

 The power rating of most hot melt glue guns is measured in Watts.
 The higher the Wattage, the faster it will melt the glue and the hotter the glue will become.
 Inside the casing is a heating element, and when electricity is passed through it, it gets hot.

 The best hot glue gun isn’t necessarily the most powerful one though.
 If you’re involved with delicate crafts or work with heat-sensitive materials, you don’t want a whopping great 100 Watt element spreading molten glue all over your work.